Urban Arts Fund Policies

 - Projects that can be scaled up with additional resources and those that incorporate strong outcome measures for assessment purposes.

-- Murals that may be considered signage/advertising must be accordance with both Denver Arts & Venues public art policies and Denver Zoning Administration sign codes, available at artsandvenuesdenver/public-art
+- Murals that may be considered signage/advertising must be accordance with both Denver Arts & Venues public art policies and Denver Zoning Administration sign codes, view Mural Policy 2015.

 - The City will not assume responsibility for the upkeep and repairs of any of the final artwork except when artwork is on City property.
 The property owner where the artwork is located will assume responsibility for upkeep and repair (or removal) of the artwork.
 The artist may refuse upkeep and repair artwork, after its completion.

-- Complete the Graffiti Vandalism Removal Form, if you desire to upkeep your own artwork and do not want Public Works Graffiti Task Force to paint over mural.
+- Complete the attached Graffiti Vandalism Removal Form, if you desire to upkeep your own artwork and do not want Public Works Graffiti Task Force to paint over mural

 - Those delivering projects that are approved by the Urban Arts Fund Committee must provide a safe environment for the youth and adults participating in their program.
 For this reason, all applicants must undergo a Background Check prior to contracting with the City of Denver and receipt of UAF funds.